RatikKapoor/reinventorii/README.md

 git clone https://github.com/March-27-Hackathon/supply-chain-management-RatikKapoor.git
 cd supply-chain-management-RatikKapoor

-# Build a production React app and start the Java backend
+# Build a production React app, start the Java backend, start a clean MySQL Server
 ./run

 # *** Note: if `./run` does not work you can start the production environment using the following command ***